-Lone working is a situation where any person is working alone in an environment where there are no other workers present who have knowledge of the work and the workplace to be available to respond effectively to unusual circumstances or emergencies.
+Lone working is a situation where any person is working alone in an environment, where there are no other workers who have knowledge of the work and the workplace present to be available to respond effectively to unusual circumstances or emergencies.

-People are considered to be working alone if they have neither visual nor audible communication with someone who can get help in the event of an accident or illness.
+Workers are considered to be working alone if they have neither visual nor audible communication with someone who can get help in the event of an accident or illness.

-Establishing safe working arrangements for lone workers is no different from organizing the safety of other staff.
-Procedures should be in place to monitor lone workers to see that they stay safe, including:
+Establishing safe working arrangements for lone workers is no different from ensuring the safety of other staff.
+Procedures should be in place to monitor lone workers and ensure that they stay safe.
+These include:

-- Supervisors to periodically visit and observe workers working alone. - Regular contact between the lone worker and supervisor by telephone or radio. - Automatic devices that alert and flag out if specific responses are not received from the lone worker. - Checks that the worker has reported to their supervisor at the end of the lone working and that contractors have followed the correct signing-out procedure before leaving the hotel.
+- Supervisors periodically visiting and observing workers working alone. - Establishing regular contact between the lone worker and supervisor by telephone or radio. - Using automatic devices that send alerts to co-workers and/or supervisor if the lone worker is unresponsive over a period of time. - Checking that the worker has reported to their supervisor at the end of the lone working and that contractors have followed the correct signing-out procedure before leaving the hotel.